Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: System Model and Problem Formulation

-We consider a passive radar scenario, where $K$ receiver nodes collect data emanating from $N_I$ IOs.
+We consider a passive radar scenario, where $K$ stationary RNs collect data emanating from $N_I$ IOs.
 See Figure \ref{fig:geometry} for a scenario with one IO and one RC node.

-The nodes receive both the direct path, collected via the RC, and reflected signals from $N_T$ targets, collected through the SC.

-The RC is equipped with a directive antenna, whereas the SC antenna senses the entire area where targets can appear.
+The nodes receive a direct path from the IO, unwanted reflections from stationary objects (clutter) as well as reflections from $N_T$ moving targets.
+Each RN is equipped with two antennas; the reference channel (RC) and the Surveillance Channel (SC), respectively.
+The RC has a directive antenna that captures the direct path at a high SNR, whereas the SC antenna senses the entire area where targets can appear, thus also receiving both Direct Path Interference (DPI) and Clutter Interference (CI).
+Secondary reflections are ignored, and the same for clutter and target reflections into the RC.
 For simplicity, we assume $N_I=1$, i.e. only one IO is considered.
-The extension to $N_I>1$ is straightforward, provided the individual waveforms from each IO can be extracted separately, as in e.g. \cite{tajer_optimal_2010}.
-Likewise, we consider only the case $N_T=1$, although the presented method can be applied to multiple sufficiently well-separated targets by searching for multiple peaks in the global likelihood function to be defined.
+Likewise, we consider only the case $N_T=1$, although the studied method can in principle be applied to multiple sufficiently well-separated targets by searching for all local maxima of the global likelihood function to be defined.
+Indeed, such a procedure is standard in most radar systems to cope with multi-target scenarios, and a separate hypothesis test is then performed at each peak to decide whether a target is present or not.
+In the present contribution we do not address the detection problem, and assume knowledge of the presence of exactly one target.

-The following assumptions are made: \begin{itemize} \item Each RN is equipped with co-located RC and SC channels.
-The RC receives the direct IO signal with high SNR and no target or clutter returns. \item The targets of interest are moving at constant non-zero speeds.
-SC contributions from stationary objects as well as the direct IO signal are considered interference. \item The RNs can transmit data to a Central Node (CN) after appropriate pre-processing.
-The data from different receiver nodes are synchronized to time-delay (relative bandwidth) but not phase (relative carrier). \item The positions of the IO and the RNs are known at the CN.
+In the studied scenario, the following assumptions are made (similar to \cite{colone_multistage_2009}): \begin{itemize} \item The target of interest is moving at a constant non-zero velocity and the data collection time is short enough for the scenario parameters to remain approximately constant. \item The interference contributions to the SC from clutter and the direct path are stationary, denoted CI and DPI respectively. \item The RC uses a directive antenna, so that the clutter and target contributions to the RC can be ignored in relation to the direct-path IO signal. \item The RNs can transmit data to a Fusion Center (FC) after appropriate pre-processing.
+The data from different receiver nodes are synchronized to time-delay (relative bandwidth) but not to phase (relative carrier). \item The positions of the IO and the RNs are known at the FC.
 For simplicity, we consider a 2D geometry with spatial coordinates $x$ and $y$.
-The extension to 3D comes with a higher computational demand, but is otherwise straightforward. \item The RC and SC receivers at each node share the same oscillator and thus experience the same phase noise, which is therefore neglected. \end{itemize}
+The extension to 3D comes with a higher computational demand, but is otherwise straightforward. \item The RC and SC receivers at each node are considered co-located and they share the same oscillator and thus experience the same phase noise, which is therefore neglected. \end{itemize}